 No trial accounts.

 Bing description - in Gov cloud we will not present a description of celebrities and named entities identified.
 This is a UI capability only.

 Clean up resources

 After you are done with this tutorial, delete resources that you are not planning to use.

 If you want to delete a Video Analyzer for Media account, you can delete the account from the Video Analyzer for Media website.
 To delete the account, you must be the owner.

 Select the account -> Settings -> Delete this account.

 The account will be permanently deleted in 90 days.

-You can programmatically interact with your trial account and/or with your Video Indexer accounts that are connected to Azure by following the instructions in: Use APIs.
+You can programmatically interact with your trial account and/or with your Video Analyzer for Media accounts that are connected to Azure by following the instructions in: Use APIs.

 You should use the same Azure AD user you used when connecting to Azure.